 Any significant expense that is unplanned and cannot in the normal course be facilitated by regular savings can be accommodated by equity financing.
 Such facilities allow for immediate funding of the expense with ample time for repayment over an extended period, lessening the impact on disposable income.
-The return on this investment, however, is more long term in nature in that having achieved the objective, the results/returns may not be immediately forthcoming.

 A home can also be leveraged as a source of further wealth creation.
 As far as possible, home equity financing should be utilised to improve long-term wealth.
 For this reason, it is most often utilised to improve the value of the property or to improve the long-term financial circumstances of the customer.
 Investments of such funds are geared towards creating further wealth.